Alex Witt: Personal life

-Witt is married to TV producer Bill Sorensen.
-Witt has noted on-air that she is related to George Washington.
-She is a second cousin, seven generations removed to George Washington through Bailey Washington, a cousin and contemporary of President Washington.
+Alex is married to TV producer Bill Sorensen.
+Witt has noted on-air, when Politico made the thesis, that she is related to George Washington.
+She is actually a cousin, seven generations removed to George Washington through Bailey Washington, her cousin and contemporary of President Washington.
 She is a member of the National Society of Washington Family Descendants.
-She is a member of the band Mrs. Robinson.
+She is a co-founder of the band Mrs. Robinson.